ContentSquare/tag-sdk/README.md

 Before using the Contentsquare tag, make sure you have the following:

-- **Contentsquare Account**: Sign up for a Contentsquare account on official website (https://www.contentsquare.com/) and obtain your client ID.
+- **Contentsquare Account**: Client id is required.
+To obtain client id please visit the official website (https://www.contentsquare.com/).

 ### Steps to Use Contentsquare Tag